Links to read

 A summary

-David Sinclair’s excerpt from radio interview
+David Sinclair’s summary from radio podcast

 Note – he doesn’t get specific with brands, but he does say the resveratrol is in powder form, left over from clinical trials a while back.
 Sirtuins are genes found to control aging in yeast cells.
 There are 7 of them in humans (5 in yeast).
 They protect all organisms from deterioration and disease